Home » Cocktails » Moscow Mules » Whiskey Mule

 Labeled ingredients to make a whiskey mule.

-Ginger Beer is a classic Mule ingredient and you can find it anywhere you shop for groceries.
-It is not as sweet as Ginger Ale and keeps the drink more balanced.
-Do not substitute!
+• Ginger Beer: Ginger Beer is a classic Mule ingredient and you can find it anywhere you shop for groceries and it is not the same as ginger ale.

 Copper Moscow Mule mug on a cutting board with ice next to whiskey and a jigger.